am0wa/tsjam-cli/README.md

-- 0 installed dependencies under ur hood
+- 0 installed dependencies without your need
+- it's like install with follow-up configs, add as you go
+- ESM Flat Configs, React11, Jest30, Webpack5, TypeScript5, Eslint, Prettier
 - SWC is 20x faster than Babel on a single thread and 70x faster on four cores
 - ForkTsChecker – Speeds up TypeScript type checking (by moving it to a separate process)
 - Obfuscate css classnames in production